-Denver’s Department of Environmental Health (DEH) is responsible for regulating nuisance odors as defined under Denver Revised Municipal Code, Chapter 4 – Air Pollution Control, Section 4-10.
+Denver’s Department of Public Health and Environment (DDPHE) is responsible for regulating nuisance odors as defined under Denver Revised Municipal Code, Chapter 4 – Air Pollution Control, Section 4-10.
 Denver’s ordinance specifies odors as a nuisance issue, as opposed to a health issue, to address reasonable and comfortable use and enjoyment of property.

 Denver's updated odor ordinance includes these changes:

-On November 10th, 2016, the Board of Environmental Health approved the Rules & Regulations Governing Nuisance Odors (English / Español).
+On November 10, 2016, the DDPHE Board approved the Rules & Regulations Governing Nuisance Odors (English / Español).
 This document is considered official and may be used as reference until the signed official document is received.

 Denver investigates all odor complaints received on questionable odors.
 This includes identifying the source, independently verifying the odor, responding to the complainant and the source, and issuing a citation if necessary.